Maximum entropy distributions on graphs: Analysis for specific edge weights

 \subsection{Finite discrete weighted graphs}

 We first study weighted graphs with edge weights in the finite discrete set $S = \{0,1,\dots,r-1\}$, where $r \geq 2$.
-The case $r = 2$ corresponds to unweighted graphs, and our analysis in this section recovers the results of Chatterjee, Diaconis, and Sly~\cite{Chatterjee}.
-The proofs of the results in this section are provided in Section~\ref{Sec:ProofFiniteDisc}.
+The case $r = 2$ corresponds to unweighted graphs, and our analysis in this section overlaps with some of that in \cite{Chatterjee, rinaldo2013maximum}.
+Proofs are outlined in Section~\ref{Sec:ProofFiniteDisc}.